basit3407/expo-google-signInTest/README.md

 2. however there is no token. null is shown for token

 Note:
-you will ofcourse need to generate and use your own google.json file. i have not uploaded mine.
 This can only be tested in stand alone apps.